ubernostrum/akismet/docs/upgrade.rst

 In 0.2.0, ``akismet`` supported configuration via a file named ``apikey.txt``.
-Support for this has been removed in favor of either explicitly configuring via arguments as the :class:`~akismet.Akismet` class is instantiated, or via environment variables.
+Support for this has been removed in favor of either explicitly configuring via arguments as the :class:`~akismet.Akismet` class is instantiated, or configuring via environment variables.
 If you were relying on an ``apikey.txt`` file for configuration, you will need to switch to explicit arguments or environment variables.

 Custom user agent no longer supported